 - Increase financial support to student chapters of organizations dedicated to the concerns of Black professionals.

-- Add content to courses in all our sequences that addresses racial and social injustices and inequities, human rights, and systemic racism.
+- Add content to courses in all our sequences that address racial and social injustices and inequities, human rights, and systemic racism.

 - Task the SOJC Diversity Committee, the dean’s faculty committee, and the Student Advisory Committee with developing and reviewing initiatives that address racial and social injustices and inequities, human rights, and systemic racism.